mrbing47/stream/README.md

 ## NOTE

 1. To generate thumbnails for **video** files, create a folder `tn` inside `ROOT` directory.
-2. This app supports multiple extensions for all type of files, currently this code only has some extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.
+2. This app supports multiple extensions, currently this code only has some extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.
-3. To use `stream.cmd` as a Command Prompt command, add the **Project** directory to the `PATH` variables.
+3. To use `stream.cmd` as a **Command Prompt** command, add the **Project** directory to the `PATH` variables.

 </br>